KEPCo History

 The Cooperatives’ Cooperative

-KEPCo was able to provide power, energy, and related services to the six initial member-owners at a lower price and better terms than each co-op could obtain on its own from existing power suppliers.
-Organized as a generation and transmission (G&T) rural electric cooperative, KEPCo was considered the “cooperatives’ cooperative.”
+On Feb.
+13, 1975, six distribution cooperative visionaries filed the articles of incorporation for Kansas Electric Power Cooperative, Inc. (KEPCo).
+These cooperatives had a growing concern about the adequacy of long-term power supply to rural Kansas at a reasonable cost.
+Their mission was to improve the quality, reliability, and affordability of their power supply.
+The distribution cooperatives formed KEPCo to pool their purchasing power for wholesale electricity.
+KEPCo was able to provide power, energy, and related services to the six original members at a lower price and better terms than each individual cooperative could obtain on its own from existing power suppliers.
+Organized as a generation and transmission (G&T) electric cooperative to serve other cooperatives, KEPCo was known as the “cooperatives’ cooperative.”

 KEC Power and Energy Committee